metr00/arch-setup/README.md

 `sudo pacman -S pulseaudio pulseaudio-alsa`

--install xorg server (leave the first option the default, the second one need to be 1 if you're using integrated graphics)
+- install xorg server (leave the first option the default, the second one need to be 1 if you're using integrated graphics)

 `sudo pacman xorg -S xorg xorg-xinit`

--create file of initiation for GUI
+- create file of initiation for GUI

 `echo "(gui of choice)" > ~/.xinitrc`